surafeldev/soltasks/ETH_PROOF_B-EVM/readme.md

 # Project: Create a Token

  in this project I have created a token named my token which have mint and burn function.

- In this token contrect I have defind the total suplay for the token and the short hand form for the token.
+In this token contract I have defind the total suplay for the token and the short hand form for the token.

        REQUIREMENTS
     1. Your contract will have public variables that store the details about your coin (Token Name, Token Abbrv., Total Supply)
     2. Your contract will have a mapping of addresses to balances (address => uint)